 Since each maritime injury claim is different, it is impossible to provide general estimates as to how much your claim is worth.

 A maritime injury attorney can calculate the value of your claim after learning all of the facts and legal issues of your case.

 WILL I BE FIRED FOR WORKING WITH AN ATTORNEY?

 You have the right to seek legal counsel.
 If your employer unlawfully dismisses you, that employer will likely face serious consequences and you could be compensated for it.

-How Much Does It Cost to Hire Grossman Attorneys at Law?
+How Much Does It Cost to Hire an Attorney for an Offshore Injury in florida?

 It costs you nothing to hire us.
 We know that times may be tough when you’re out of work, so we don’t charge anything until we win your case.
 Then you pay us an agreed-upon percentage of the settlement or award.

 What Should I Do After a Maritime Accident?